KiraResari/ceal-chronicler-f/Protocol.md

 - [x] can be saved and loaded
 - [x] Characters at a location at a time are displayed
   - [x] You can jump to these characters
+  - [ ] If a character is in a party, the character should be displayed at the location where the party is at that point, and not where the character is it at that point
 - [x] should have an editable location level
   - [x] can only have parents of a higher level
   - [x] can only be connected to locations of the same level